Arsenal21/simple-wp-shopping-cart/wordpress-paypal-shopping-cart/readme.txt

 Designed as a lightweight solution with minimal lines of code and a streamlined set of options, this plugin ensures optimal site performance.
 Moreover, it is designed to be a low maintenance solution, minimizing the likelihood of frequent site disruptions caused by upgrades.
 With this plugin, you can enjoy a stable and hassle-free shopping cart functionality while maintaining the overall stability of your website.

+It offers the newest/latest PayPal Commerce Platform (PPCP) checkout option.
+You can enable it in the settings menu of the plugin.

 The plugin also has an option to use the smart PayPal payment buttons.
-You can enable the PayPal smart button option in the settings menu of the plugin.
 The following video shows a checkout demo using PayPal smart button.

 https://www.youtube.com/watch?v=m0yDWDmtpKI

-It can be integrated with the NextGen Photo Gallery plugin to accommodate the selling of photographs from your gallery.

 WP Simple Cart Plugin, interfaces with the PayPal sandbox and Stripe testmode to allow for testing.